 If you find something missing or misleading in our maps and directions, head over to OpenStreetMap to fix it.
 But if OSM’s right, and cycle.travel isn’t doing what you’d expect with the data, we want to know.
 Post in the cycle.travel site forum and let us know what you think.

 Once you’ve planned a route, click the GPS button on the left to download it.
 There are lots of different formats of GPS file: we generally recommend a ‘GPX track’ which works on pretty much anything, but if you have a newer Garmin or Wahoo, you might want to choose a ‘TCX course’ which includes turn-by-turn prompts.

 For most Garmins, you then need to connect your unit to the computer via USB, and copy the file across to the ‘NewFiles’ folder (cycling Garmin units: instructions) or the ‘GPX’ folder (eTrex units: instructions).

-We don’t have any experience with Wahoo GPS units, but we’re told you can email the file to your phone, click ‘Open in…’ to open it in the Wahoo app, and then it’ll appear on your GPS.
+We don’t have any experience with Wahoo GPS units, but you should be able to download it from cycle.travel on your phone by choosing the ‘GPS’ icon: click ‘Open in…’ to open it in the Wahoo app, and then it’ll appear on your GPS.
 If you have any experience getting this running, let us know!